Frequently Asked Questions

 I’ve never worked with clay before.
 Where should I start?

 A taught session or an induction is the best place to begin.
-You’ll be guided through the basics and get a feel for the studio, tools, and process.
+You’ll be guided through the basics and get a feel for the studio, the tools, and process.
 It’s a great starting point before working more independently.

 I’ve used clay before.
 How can I get started at Clayfolk?

+If you feel confident working independently, you can book our Freedom Sessions and get straight into your own projects.
 We’re always happy to answer any questions or offer support if needed.

 When you arrive, we’ll show you around, introduce you to the space, and get you set up so you can work comfortably.